 Why check for OIG exclusions?

-The OIG and CMS expect you to monitor your employees and vendors each month for exclusions.
-The fines for an excluded provider submitting a bill to CMS can be up to $10,000 per item claimed per day, plus treble damages.
-The federal mandate states, “”if you are terminated in one state Medicaid, you are terminated in all states.”
+The HHS OIG and Centers for Medicare and Medicaid Services (CMS) expect you to monitor your employees and vendors each month for exclusions.
+The fines for an excluded provider submitting a bill to CMS can be up to $20,000 per item claimed, plus treble damages.
+Once an individual or entity is excluded, he/she/it is considered excluded in all states (PPACA 6501).

 Don’t forget about your vendors!